 However, remarkably enough, Tunisians have proven fully committed, in spite of huge obstacles engendered by a catastrophic economic situation endured by their small peripheral developing country’s economy, caught up in the whirlpool of neoliberal globalization and foreign interferences, to building democratic institutions that are truly indigenous, neither imported nor transplanted.
 Institutions that include socio-economic rights as well, whether our usually anti-welfare state, anti-union, free-market worshipper democratization instructors, like it or not!

 One can’t help it but wonder, wouldn’t there be enough for them to do in the US these days with all these anti-democratic forces rising?
-Shouldn’t our democratizers focus on their own country instead of wasting tax-payers money (for some of them) trying to “democratize” a complex world that their arrogant lack of modesty and intellectual rigor prevent from understanding, and respect in all its diversity?
-Moreover, they don’t seem to understand that their relevance today, given the large number of Americans who oppose US global interventionism particularly in the MENA region to promote or/and impose democracy, as well as the current administration nationalist inclination and disinterest in universalizing American values as our democratizers understand them, is over.
+Shouldn’t our democratizers focus on their own country instead of wasting tax-payers’ money (for some of them) trying to “democratize” a complex world that their arrogant lack of modesty and intellectual rigor prevent from understanding, and respect in all its diversity?
+Moreover, they don’t seem to understand that their relevance today, given the large number of Americans who oppose US global interventionism particularly in the MENA region to promote or/and impose democracy, and accordingly the current administration nationalist inclination and disinterest in universalizing American values at least as our democratizers understand them, is over!

-1 – There are of course several books about this, but here is a summary of the history of US-Muslim Brotherhood relations, in an article by Ian Johnson in the New York Review of Books dated February 5, 2011: https://www.nybooks.com/…/washingtons-secret-history-musli…/ .
+The Unfinished History Between America and the Muslim Brotherhood (By Mohamed-Ali Adraoui, Research Professor; Fellow at Edmund A. Walsh School of Foreign Service, Georgetown University) https://www.hudson.org/research/15136-the-unfinished-history-between-america-and-the-muslim-brotherhood And here is a summary of the history of US-Muslim Brotherhood relations, in an article by Ian Johnson in the New York Review of Books, dated February 5, 2011: https://www.nybooks.com/…/washingtons-secret-history-musli…/ .

-Nejib Ayachi (The views expressed here are strictly mine)
+Nejib Ayachi (The views expressed in this article are strictly mine)